-Notification of places for Year 7 and Year 9 boys will be advised by the end of Term 2, beginning of Term 3, for the following year.
+Notification of places will be advised by the end of Term 2, or beginning of Term 3, for the following year.
 Boarder applicants will be notified from early in Term 3.

-250 West Tamaki Road, Glendowie Auckland 1071, New Zealand Phone: +64 9 529 3660 Fax: +64 9 529 3661 Email: office@sacredheart.school.nz www.sacredheart.school.nz
+250 West Tamaki Road, Glendowie Auckland 1071, New Zealand Phone: +64 9 529 3660 Email: office@sacredheart.school.nz www.sacredheart.school.nz